angular-wave/angular.ts/README.md

 ![Build status](https://github.com/angular-wave/angular.ts/actions/workflows/ci.yml/badge.svg)
 [![stats](https://data.jsdelivr.com/v1/package/npm/@angular-wave/angular.ts/badge?style=rounded)](https://www.jsdelivr.com/package/npm/@angular-wave/angular.ts)

-This project preserves, modernises and expands the original [AngularJS](https://angularjs.org/) framework.
+This project preserves, modernizes and expands the original [AngularJS](https://angularjs.org/) framework.
 AngularTS is "AngularJS: The Good Parts".
 It takes the three core pillars of the original &ndash; a string-interpolation engine, dependency injection, two-way data-binding &ndash; and adds a reactive change-detection model on top of modern build tooling with strong typechecking of TypeScript.

-With AngularJS, you get a decade-long optimization effort of Angular Team at Google, plus a massive testing suite, required for applications like Google Cloud and Kubernetes.
+With AngularJS, you get a decade-long optimization effort of Angular Team at Google, plus a massive testing suite.
-AngularTS adds:
+AngularTS builds on that foundation and adds:

 - a fully reactive change-detection model without digests or virtual DOMs, like `Vue`
 - access to native DOM APIs at component and directive level (no `JQuery`or `JQLite`)